M4RCK5/WA-Plus-Batch/README.md

 	- Kamikaze
 	- Red Cross

+### Added Controls
+These are optional and will not replace the default control scheme.
+ - Movement (W/A/S/D)
+ - Shoot (J/C)
+ - Jump 1 (K/X)
+ - Jump 2 (L/Z)
+ - Min Bounce (B)
+ - Max Bounce (N)

 ### Applied Settings
-These can be set in the game menu but will automatically apply when installed.
+These can be set in the game menu but will be enabled launching "WA Plus.bat".
  - Enabled WormKit modules
  - Direct3D 9 shader palette
  - Skip Intros